- What can I beemind with Withings?

 - Withings sample goal setup

-Withings are a company who provide consumer electronics like smart scales and smart watches.
+Withings is a company that provides consumer electronics like smart scales and smartwatches.

 Historical note: Withings was acquired by Nokia in 2016 and became known as "Nokia Health" for a year or so.
 Then, amazingly, the founder bought Withings back from Nokia again in 2018 and it was back to Withings!
 We've been huge fans of Withings since the very beginning.
 In fact, this was our very first autodata integration and has been operational since before Beeminder's public launch in 2011!

 You can beemind your weight, in kilograms or pounds.
 These goals are all weight loss by default, but we can flip a switch and turn it into a gaining goal behind the scenes if you contact support.
 It's best to do that when the goal is very new; an existing goal that's been around for a while might look very odd if we make such a change.

 You can also beemind your fat mass, or body fat percentage.
 These are also loss goals by default.

 Nope, the only day it matters is your beemergency day.
 We think it's incredibly helpful and that you will be more successful if you weigh in daily, but it's not required.

 Any deleted or edited datapoints in the last 7 days will be replaced with Withings's value.
 If this data is incorrect for any reason, you'll need to modify it in Withings directly.